Thursday, August 1, 2013

 Marinus and Jannetje settled in Amsterdam and had five children together:

-i.
-Adrian Beukenkamp, born 20 February 1882 in Amsterdam, The Netherlands.
-He married Alida.
+1. Adrian Beukenkamp, born February 20, 1882 in Amsterdam, The Netherlands.
+He married Alida van Gorcum.

-iv.
-Gertruida Beukenkamp, born unknown date in The Netherlands; died 3 March 1942.
+4. Gertruida Beukenkamp, born in The Netherlands; died 3 March 3, 1942.
 She went by the nickname “Truus.”

-v.
-Gerhardus Marinus Beukenkamp, born 4 February 1888 in Amsterdam, The Netherlands; died 20 July 1973 in Del Mar, California.
-He married Marie Iverson, Kathleen Meldon Coleman, and an unknown third spouse.
+5. Gerhardus Marinus Beukenkamp, born February 4, 1888 in Amsterdam, The Netherlands; died July 20, 1973 in Del Mar, California.
+He married (1) Marie Iverson (2) Kathleen Meldon Coleman.

 Some of Adriaan’s descendants moved to America in the 1950s.
 I’ve been in touch with one of his great-grandchildren, who shared a rather amazing autobiography written by his grandfather.
 I’ll be discussing that in future posts.
 I do not know what happened to Trina’s children.
 It’s quite likely we still have cousins living in The Netherlands, and this is something I intend to research further.